-The proposed project will require dedications for public street rights-of-way as well as the installation and construction of both public and private facilities and infrastructure in accordance with the standards, specifications and policies of the City of Fresno.
+The proposed project will require dedications for public street rights-of-way as well as the installation and construction of both public and private facilities and infrastructure in accordance with the standards, specifications and policies of the City of Fresno in order to facilitate the future proposed development of the subject property.

-The existing RS-5 (Residential Single Family, Medium Density) zoning for the subject property and the proposed density of approximately 11.4 dwelling units per acre, are consistent with the Medium Density Residential (5.0-12.0 dwelling units/acre) planned land use designation for the subject property as designated by the Fresno General Plan and Bullard Community Plan.
+The subject property is RS-4 (Residential Single Family) zone district and the proposed density of approximately 3.8 dwelling units per acre, is consistent with the Medium Low Density Residential (3.0-6.0 dwelling units/acre) planned land use designation for the subject property as designated by the Fresno General Plan and Woodward Park Community Plan.